Saline nasal preparations are salt-water solutions used to help unblock a congested nose.

 Boil the water for 3 to 5 minutes, then cool until it is lukewarm.
-Previously boiled water can be stored in a clean container for use within 24 hours.
+Boiled water can be stored in a clean container for use within 24 hours.

 Possible side effects

 Using saline drops, sprays and rinses is quite safe.
-It can sometimes cause mild discomfort and minor nose bleeds.¹ Contact your health care provider if you experience ongoing discomfort, nose bleeds or ear pain.
+It can sometimes cause mild discomfort and minor nose bleeds.
+Contact your health care provider if you have any discomfort, nose bleeds or ear pain.

-The following links provide further information on saline nasal products.
+The following links have more information on saline nasal products.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.